Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/Arbitrary"

-Re-exports all named exports from the "@effect/schema/Arbitrary" module as "Arbitrary".
+Re-exports all named exports from the "@effect/schema/Arbitrary" module as `Arbitrary`.

 **Signature**